Trading with the Symmetrical Triangle Chart Pattern

 • Volume Surge: One of the most reliable confirmation tools is volume.
 A significant rise in volume during the breakout indicates strong momentum and increases the likelihood of a sustained move.

-• Moving Average Crossovers: Moving averages can help confirm the trend direction post-breakout.
+• Moving Average Crossovers: Moving averages may help confirm the trend direction post-breakout.
 For example, a bullish crossover (where a shorter-term moving average crosses above a longer-term moving average) after an upward breakout can confirm the upward trend.

 • ADX (Average Directional Index): ADX measures the strength of a trend.
 A rising ADX after a breakout suggests a strong trend.